sharmaritik1703/WIne-Quality-Prediction/README.md

 # Wine-Quality-Prediction
 A machine learning model to predict the quality of red or white wine whether it is bad, good or best.

+# Datasets
+The two datasets are related to red and white variants of the Portuguese "Vinho Verde" wine.
+For more details, consult: http://www.vinhoverde.pt/en/ or the reference [Cortez et al., 2009].
+Due to privacy and logistic issues, only physicochemical (inputs) and sensory (the output) variables are available (e.g. there is no data about grape types, wine brand, wine selling price, etc.).

 ## Inputs
 The input features for the model are: